-Hawke's Bay sports park burnouts could force closure of the facility at night, CEO says
+Hawke's Bay sports park burnouts damage could force closure of the facility at night, CEO says

 "Thirty seconds of lunacy has put it out of action for several months.

-"The drop kicks who did this are likely to have brothers, sisters or cousins using this facility."
+"The drop-kicks who did this are likely to have brothers, sisters or cousins using this facility."

-The park has to fundraise about 40 per cent of their operating costs so sports players can pay less to use the facilities.
+The park has to fundraise about 40 per cent of its operating costs so sports players can pay less to use the facilities.
 Some of the fundraising dollars will now have to go towards repairing the damage.

-Mackintosh said the issue is "extraordinarily frustrating".
+Mackintosh said the issue was "extraordinarily frustrating".

 "In language that these guys might understand, if I popped round and coined their car, I think they'd be pretty upset by that.
 Hopefully they can think of this in those terms."

-Mackintosh said it would be very difficult to cover the whole park in security cameras, and often these damages happen after dark in unlit areas.
+Mackintosh said it would be very difficult to cover the whole park in security cameras, and often such damage happened after dark in unlit areas.